Hieliksuslik/Hieliksuslik/README.md

 - 👋 Hi, I’m @Hieliksuslik
-- 👀 I’m interested in developing a basic Roguelike
+- 👀 I’m interested in game design
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...